strayr/strayr.github.io/ender.md

 ---
-title: Ender 3
+title: Ender 3 Switchwire
 icon: fas fa-info-circle
 order: 2
 ---

 I used to have an Ender 3.
 I converted it into a switchwire.
+I maintain the [Switchwire Conversion Mod Registry](https://github.com/SW-Conversion/mod-regisistry).

 <ul>
   {% for post in site.categories.klipper %}